qten.bands

 HilbertSpace axes.
 This

-function applies the operator-induced basis transform on both
+function applies the operator-induced basis transform on the selected

 Hilbert-space legs of the band tensor.